MIAOU-TYPE/rtype/README.md

 ## Contributing

-Please ensure code follows the formatting rules defined in `.clang-format`.
+Please ensure code follows the project's code quality standards.
+See [Contributing Guidelines](CONTRIBUTING.md) for details on running linting and formatting tools.